-CH 480-Computational Chemistry Lecture Hours: 2 Lab Hours: 0 Credit Hours: 2 With the advance of computing power, we can now answer questions that were impossible to solve analytically 40, 50, or even 20 years ago.
+CH 480-Computational Chemistry Lecture hours: 2 lab hours: 0 credit hours: 2 With the advance of computing power, we can now answer questions that were impossible to solve analytically 40, 50, or even 20 years ago.
 Computational Chemistry is a short course designed to introduce students to the field of computational chemistry and fundamental quantum mechanical principles utilized therein.
 In addition to learning the theoretical background of computational chemistry, there will be a practical application portion of the course where students make extensive use of free open-source molecular modeling software obtained online.
 Students will develop the ability to build and study molecular structures and reactions; the course will introduce cadets to the types of chemical calculations (e.g. methods and basis sets, thermodynamic and kinetic data, transition state structures, reaction coordinate diagrams, molecular orbital surface generation, etc.) can be performed, their strengths and weaknesses, and what information can be obtained as well as introduce them to the jargon of the field.
 While we will discuss the different levels of calculations (e.g. molecular mechanics, ab initio, correlation interactions, etc.) we will focus on the most heavily utilized algorithm, Density Functional Theory, DFT.
 Computational problems sets will make up the bulk of the graded assignments and each student will be required to investigate an independent projects tailored to that student.
 There is no required textbook.
 Some knowledge of organic compounds and structures is necessary.
-Prerequisite(s): CH 223 CH 481-Organometallics Lecture Hours: 1 Lab Hours: 0 Credit Hours: 1 This short course explores both the fundamental principles for building organometallic compounds and their current utility in the field of catalysis.
+Prerequisite(s): CH 223 CH 481-Organometallics Lecture hours: 1 lab hours: 0 credit hours: 1 This short course explores both the fundamental principles for building organometallic compounds and their current utility in the field of catalysis.
 Prerequisite(s): CH 246.

-CH 483-Chemical Agents Lecture Hours: 1 Lab Hours: 0 Credit Hours: 1 This is a one credit hour course that will explore the chemistry of chemical agents.
+CH 483-Chemical Agents Lecture hours: 1 lab hours: 0 credit hours: 1 This is a one (1) credit hour course that will explore the chemistry of chemical agents.
 The objectives of this course are to understand the roles that chemical structure and physical properties play in the use of these agents.
 Note: This lecture class is not intended to represent any sort of official training (for anything).
 This is a solely an academic endeavor.
 There is no lab for this class.
 Prerequisite(s): CH 223.

-CH 486-The Amazing Chemistry of Boron Lecture Hours: 1 Lab Hours: 0 Credit Hours: 1 Although all the elements in the first row of the Periodic Table exhibit some differences from the others in the same period, boron seems to be the most amazing in its ability to break the normal rules of bonding and structure.
+CH 486-The Amazing Chemistry of Boron Lecture hours: 1 Lecture hours: 1 credit hours: 1 lab hours: 0 Although all the elements in the first row of the Periodic Table exhibit some differences from the others in the same period, boron seems to be the most amazing in its ability to break the normal rules of bonding and structure.
 This class will include a study of the commercial uses of boron compounds, synthetic methods, molecular structure, bonding theory, mechanistic principles, medical applications, applications to organic synthesis, and the analytical chemistry of boron compounds using primary literature articles.
-Prerequisite(s): CH 246 & CH 335.
+Prerequisites: CH 246 & CH 335.